rojan-adhikari/rojan-adhikari/README.md

 Rojan Adhikari

-Computer Science & Engineering Student · Full-Stack Developer · Cloud & AI Enthusiast
+Computer Science & Engineering Student with a growing interest in Software Development, and AI.

 <p>
   Building thoughtful software with a focus on <b>clarity, reliability, performance, and real-world usefulness</b>.